3 Wonderful Benefits Of Castor Oil For Your Eyes

 Your tear film has three layers: water, oil (lipid), and mucus.
 In most dry eye cases, tears evaporate from the surface of the cornea due to a lipid deficiency or imbalance.
 Lipid deficiency or imbalance can also be caused by meibomian gland disease and blepharitis.

-In such cases, the remedy could be administering a castor oil emulsion in the eyes 6 times per day for 2 weeks.3 There is mounting evidence to show that a castor oil emulsion can treat it much more effectively than any conventional treatment.4 Castor oil can reduce the evaporation of water from the cornea.5
+In such cases, the remedy could be administering a castor oil emulsion in the eyes 6 times a day for 2 weeks.3 Castor oil can reduce the evaporation of water from the cornea, and there is mounting evidence to show that a castor oil emulsion can treat it much more effectively than any conventional treatment.4 5

 Even severe dry eye cases that have not responded to regular treatment or conventional medicines have improved with castor oil administration.6